 Cittern Picture Gallery — New Instruments

 Below you will find pictures of new citterns and other historic, wire-strung instruments built by modern makers.
+The list is arranged alphabetically by maker.Clicking on the thumbnail image of the instrument will take you to a separate page of images for that instrument which may contain additional information.

 If you have an instrument that you would like to have pictured, or know of anyone who does, please feel free to contact me and we will be more than happy to post it to this page.